ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/json.md

     - Negative integer = access the n-th member/key from the end.
     - Minimum index of the element is 1.
 Thus the element 0 does not exist.
     - You may use integers to access both JSON arrays and JSON objects.
-- `Return_type` – ByteHouse data type.
+- `Return_type` – ByConity data type.

 **Returned value**
-- Extracted value of the given ByteHouse data type.
+- Extracted value of the given ByConity data type.

 **Example**